MeetYourAI/SociAIConnect/README.md

 ## Product Overview

-Unlock the Power of Social Media with Community AI.
-Community AI is a cutting-edge social media management and analytics platform powered by artificial intelligence.
+Unlock the Power of Social Media with SociAI Connect.
+SociAI Connect is a cutting-edge social media management and analytics platform powered by artificial intelligence.
 Our platform is designed to empower individuals, businesses, and marketing professionals to maximize their social media presence, engagement, and impact.

 ## Objective

-The primary objective of Community AI is to improve social media engagement and reach by streamlining content creation, scheduling, enhancing audience targeting for better ad performance.
+The primary objective of SociAI Connect is to improve social media engagement and reach by streamlining content creation, scheduling, enhancing audience targeting for better ad performance.

 ## Goal

-Community AI aims to provide a comprehensive AI Social Media Tool that enhances social media engagement, streamlines content creation and scheduling, improves audience targeting for better ad performance, and offers various other valuable functionalities to users.
+SociAI Connect aims to provide a comprehensive AI Social Media Tool that enhances social media engagement, streamlines content creation and scheduling, improves audience targeting for better ad performance, and offers various other valuable functionalities to users.

 ## Assumptions